Five of the weirdest things exposed by drying lakes and rivers

 Unexploded bomb

-BBC reported that a group of fisherman found an unexploded bomb from World War II on the banks of the Po in Italy last month.
+BBC reported that a group of fishermen found an unexploded bomb from World War II on the banks of the Po in Italy last month.

 Italian military officials said the bomb, which weighed roughly 1,000 pounds, contained 530 pounds of explosives, BBC reported.